bootstrap-vue/bootstrap-vue/docs/markdown/reference/router-links/README.md

 prop.
 All `vue-router` props (excluding `<nuxt-link>` specific props) will be passed to the specified router link component.

-Note that the 3rd arty component will only be used when the `to` prop is set.
+Note that the 3rd party component will only be used when the `to` prop is set.

 ### `router-component-name`